Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

 More Fun Boston Tours for August

-Where: Best restaurants in Boston and Cambridge - hundreds of choices!
+Where: Best restaurants in Boston, Cambridge, and suburbs - hundreds of choices!

 Twice each year, Boston foodies look forward to the best restaurants in the city being on sale.
 You will too, as you sample the affordable fixed price lunch and dinner menus concocted by the city's best chefs.
 You can start making your Dine Out Boston reservations about 3 weeks ahead of time.
 Don't wait, because tables fill up fast!